Agrimatics/activemodel-datastore/README.md

 When running on Google Cloud Platform environments the Service Account credentials will be discovered automatically.
 When running on other environments (such as AWS or Heroku), the Service Account credentials need to be specified in two additional `ENV` variables named `SERVICE_ACCOUNT_CLIENT_EMAIL` and `SERVICE_ACCOUNT_PRIVATE_KEY`.
+The values for these two `ENV` variables will be in the downloaded service account json file.

 ```bash
 SERVICE_ACCOUNT_PRIVATE_KEY = -----BEGIN PRIVATE KEY-----\nMIIFfb3...5dmFtABy\n-----END PRIVATE KEY-----\n